-Since 2007, the Taiwan Mobile Foundation has integrated core telecommunications technologies and fixed-line services with the goal of reducing the digital gap.
-With that in mind, non-profit organizations have been assisted to set up "Digital Learning centers" in remote areas with sponsored network access, software and hardware.
-Local organizations have also been coached to take advantage of e-learning resources, giving regular classes and making digital learning accessible to local residents.
+TWM has integrated core telecommunications technologies and fixed-line services with the resources of TWM's partners to reduce the digital divide.
+With that in mind, we assisted non-profit organizations in setting up "Digital Learning Centers" in remote areas that provide sponsored network access and computer software and hardware resources.
+Local organizations are also coached to take advantage of e-learning resources to offer regular classes and make digital learning accessible to local residents.
 In 2022, we established two new locations in Dongshan, Tainan.
 Continuously operated 25 digital learning centers since 2007.
 We look forward to further collaborating with communities, enabling more disadvantaged groups to benefit from digital education and increasing their access to digital technology.